Skip to content

 Physical mobility

-The physical mobility part will be running from 9 to 13 September 2024 in Bucharest, Romania - Faculty of Biology at University of Bucharest and in Orsova, Romania, Orsova Research Station, at University of Bucharest.
+The physical mobility part will be running from 9 to 13 September 2024 in Bucharest, Romania - Faculty of Biology at University of Bucharest and in Orșova (Romania) at the Orșova Research Station of the University of Bucharest.

 Students will work in groups to carry out research projects focusing on the ecological, social and economic issues that impact the Danube River basin.
 The 1-week field experience will include: